 Animated GIFs are very popular.
 They are often used in social media to display emotions, to surprise and to make people laugh.
 And I have to admit, they are funny sometimes.
-Nonetheless, emoji might be better to communicate and also for our environment. 🌍
+Nonetheless, emoji might be better to communicate and also for our environment. π

 What are GIFs?

-A gif is actually an image file format, just like jpg or png.
-One big difference with other image formats is that a gif supports animated images.
+supports animated images.
 It is called an animated GIF: just like a movie, but short and annoyingly repeated to infinity.

-A gif is not used that much anymore for images as it can be replaced by a jpg for most purposes.
+for most purposes.
 However, it is very popular for the animated GIFs you can find via Giphy (just a warning: clicking this link will generate about 7 g of CO2) and share easily on social media.
 So that’s what a lot of people do.
-And that may not be such a good thing. πŸ˜”
+And that may not be such a good thing. π

 Bad for the climate